dtaylor113/ai-slideshow/README.md

 - **Background status:** Footer shows next image progress once admin enables generation
 - **Hover previews:** Thumbnail hover reveals generated art next to the source photo
 - **Click-to-toggle:** Tap the main image (or press space/enter) to compare original vs generated artwork
+- **Pin to original:** Tap the pin icon on the hero image to fetch every generated variation for that photo.
+The slideshow pauses while we load them, shows “Getting variations of this image…”, then resumes once the full set is ready; tap again to unpin and return to the randomized gallery.
 - **Responsive:** Works on desktop and tablet

 - **Slideshow-only as default:** The app loads in view-only mode (no controls), serving curated artwork from `photos/generated/` instantly.